JacoboLansac/audits/solo/pinlink-phase1-audit.md

 It is always recommended to functions that interact with external contracts at the end of the function, to avoid reentrancy attacks.

+In this particular contract reentrancy is not an issue because it works with known and trusted contracts, but it is generally a good practice that is always recommended.
+Note that if the transfer fails at the end of the contract, the entire state is reverted anyways to a point before initating the transaction.

 ```diff
     function stake(uint256 amount) external {
         require(_amount > 0, "Amount must be greater than 0");